ocf/ocfweb/ocfweb/docs/docs/services/hpc.md

 As of Fall 2023, the OCF HPC cluster is composed of one server, with the following specifications:

-* 2 Intel Xeon [E5-2640v4][corruption-cpu] CPUs (10c/20t @ 2.4GHz)
+* 2 Intel Xeon [Platinum 8352Y][corruption-cpu] CPUs (32c/64t @ 2.4GHz)
 * 4 NVIDIA RTX A6000 GPUs
-* 256GB ECC DDR4-2400 RAM
+* 256GB ECC DDR4-3200 RAM

-The current hardware was generously funded by a series of grants from the [Student Tech Fund][stf] and the GPUs were gifted by NVIDIA through the [NVIDIA Academic Hardware Grant Program] (https://developer.nvidia.com/higher-education-and-research).
+The current hardware were funded with our ASUC budget and the GPUs were gifted by NVIDIA through the [NVIDIA Academic Hardware Grant Program] (https://developer.nvidia.com/higher-education-and-research).

 ## Slurm